 Any of the 501(c)(3) nonprofits registered in the U.S. (verified by Guidestar) can be a recipient of a fundraising campaign on YouTube.

-You can raise money for nonprofits using Donation cards, Fundraisers, Community Fundraisers, or Super Chat for Good.
-Some of these features are only available to a small group of select creators.
+You can raise money for nonprofits using Fundraisers, Community Fundraisers, or Super Chat for Good.
+These features are only available to a small group of select creators.
 These creators are helping us pilot the features.
 Our aim is to expand these features to more creators in 2019.

 We are piloting new Fundraiser, Community Fundraiser, and Super Chat for Good features with a small number of US and Canadian creators.
 We’ll be expanding access in several phases in 2019.